Survivors' & Dependents' Educational Assistance (DEA / Chapter 35)

 - The veteran is in the hospital or receiving outpatient treatment for a service-connected permanent and total disability and is likely to be discharged for that disability (this qualifies the dependent on a provisional basis)

 Important: The key phrase is "permanent and total."
 A 100% disability rating does not automatically qualify as permanent and total — the VA must specifically designate the rating as permanent.
 Veterans can check their rating letter or call the VA to confirm whether their rating is permanent and total.
+A P&T rating also affects eligibility for CHAMPVA healthcare for dependents.

 Age Limits and Time Limits